asamallab/NodePersistence_PH_FCM/README.md

 ## Data
-Contains the necessary data to obtain the plots
+Contains the necessary data to obtain the plots:

 1. ABIDE